Skip to main content

 How Does The Framework Influence The Principles And Domains?

-We can use the example of running our dental convention to demonstrate how the 7th edition principles and performance domains apply to projects in the real world.
-The principles apply to everything we do as we are planning and conducting the convention.
+We can use the example of running our dental convention to demonstrate how the 7th edition principles and performance domains apply to projects.

 Barbara Kephart, PMP, is a project manager with decades of experience across various industries.
 She founded Projects Pivot, which matches clients to talented project coordinators and analysts while providing mentorship for project success.